jessica-mitchell/nest-simulator/doc/htmldoc/synapses/synapse_plasticity.rst

             .. grid-item::
                :columns: 8

-               Spike timing dependent plasticity and STDP-like models with 3rd factors
+               Spike timing dependent plasticity and STDP-like models with third factors The third factor modulates the effectiveness of synaptic weight changes.
+This third factor can be a neuromodulation signal or a local signal from the postsynaptic neuron, such as membrane potential or dendritic voltage.
+The time scale is similar to standard STDP (a few milliseconds).

                .. dropdown:: Synapses with 3rd factors